Videodock/tile-slider/README.md

 $ pnpm install @videodock/tile-slider
 ```

-## Usage
+## Example usage

-This section will be extended.
-For now, please see the below example which uses all the supported features.

-#### Important: .css file import requirement (version 1.0.1 and above)
+> Important: .css file import requirement (version 1.0.1 and above)
-Starting from version `1.0.1`, it's crucial to include the `.css` import explicitly, as demonstrated in the example below:
+> Starting from version `1.0.1`, it's crucial to include the `.css` import explicitly, as demonstrated in the example below:

 ```tsx
 import { TileSlider, CYCLE_MODE_RESTART } from '@videodock/tile-slider';